bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Modernization of the Python plugin API
 --------------------------------------
-For :sinceVersion:`20: Python API`, the Bareos Python API was refactored and adapted to support both Python version *2* and Python version *3*.
+For Bareos :sinceVersion:`20: Python API`, the Bareos Python API was refactored and adapted to support both Python version *2* and Python version *3*.

 Description of the old Bareos Python plugin API